nilsoviani/vtext/README.md

 import tkinter as tk
-from tkinter import StringVar, IntVar, ttk, filedialog as FileDialog, messagebox as MessageBox import tkinter.colorchooser from tkFontChooser import askfont import datetime import win32clipboard import win32api import win32print import tempfile import os, sys
+from tkinter import StringVar, IntVar, ttk, filedialog as FileDialog, messagebox as MessageBox from tkFontChooser import askfont import datetime, time import win32clipboard import win32api import win32print import tempfile import sys

-For tkfontchooser use the content at https://pypi.python.org/pypi/tkfontchooser for install it using pip
+For tkfontchooser use the content at https://pypi.python.org/pypi/tkfontchooser for install it using pip: pip install tkfontchooser

+For win32clipboard errors, install this lib using pip: pip install pywin32 or go to: https://sourceforge.net/projects/pywin32/files/pywin32/

 You need to install cx_Freeze if you want to make a .exe or .msi of this project for this, follow the steps in https://anthony-tuininga.github.io/cx_Freeze/ you can install it through pip or download the file